pdwytr/RAG_Applications/README.md

 # 🤖 Scalable RAG Chatbot Systems

 Ilcome to the Scalable Chatbot Systems project.
-This framework is designed to facilitate the development of highly intelligent, production-ready chatbot systems.
+This framework is designed to facilitate the development of highly intelligent, deployable chatbot systems.

 ## 🌟 Key Features